How to Cache in Mobile Hybrid IoT Networks?: Introduction

-\item A fundamental throughput--delay trade-off of a content-centric mobile hybrid network in terms of scaling laws is characterized by introducing a content delivery multihop routing protocol with and without SBS support.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item For comprehensive understanding of content-centric IoT networks, we present a general framework in which both static FAPs and mobile devices are able to cache a subset of content objects with different capabilities, also capturing the effects of user mobility and multihop content delivery.

-\item The main challenge resides in establishing the optimal content replication strategy (i.e., the optimal cache allocation strategy), which jointly optimizes the number of replicas cached at mobile nodes and SBSs, denoted by $A_m$ and $B_m$ for $m\in\{1,\cdots,M\}$, respectively, via nontrivial variable decoupling.
-An interesting observation is that when the total cache space at all SBSs is greater than that at all mobile nodes, highly popular contents are stored mainly in node caches while any request for less popular contents is fulfilled by SBSs.
+\item Under such a general setting, the order-optimal throughput--delay trade-off is analyzed, which is the first result that characterizes a fundamental trade-off between throughput and delay of content-centric mobile IoT networks.

-\item We then analyze the optimal throughput--delay trade-off according to the identified operating regimes with respect to four scaling parameters.
+\item The main technical challenge resides in establishing the order-optimal content replication strategy (i.e., the order-optimal cache allocation strategy), which jointly optimizes the number of replicas cached at mobile devices and static FAPs, denoted by $A_m$ and $B_m$ for $m\in\{1,\cdots,M\}$, respectively.
+An interesting observation is that when the total cache space at all FAPs is greater than that at all mobile devices, highly popular contents are stored mainly in mobile device caches while any request for less popular contents is fulfilled by static FAPs.

-\item We validate our analysis by numerically showing our optimal solution to the cache allocation problem, which exhibits that the numerical results are consistent with the analytical trend.
+\item Our analytical solution for the order-optimal caching placement is compared with a numerically optimized solution, demonstrating that our scaling law analysis is well matched with the numerical results.

-\item For comparison, we also present a baseline strategy that optimizes the replication sets at nodes and SBSs in a \textit{separate} manner and show that it is strictly suboptimal. \end{itemize}
+\item For comparison, a baseline strategy that optimizes the replication sets at mobile devices and static FAPs in a separate manner is further presented and shows that it is strictly suboptimal. \end{itemize}